tkdeshan/Python_Facial_Recognition_Attendance_System/README.md

 # Python_Facial_Recognition_Attendance_System

 This is a Python-based Face Recognition Attendance System that allows you to automate the attendance tracking process using facial recognition technology.
-The system detects and matches faces with an existing database and recod their attendance.
+The system detects and matches faces with an existing database and recorded their attendance.
 It can add new information about new employees.

 ![Screenshot (173)](https://github.com/tkdeshan/Python_Facial_Recognition_Attendance_System/assets/100216231/42f6c1e8-9695-48c3-9756-003de54da444)